 The President of Belarus, Alexander Lukashenko cut the ribbon on Saturday, and said the nuclear plant will

 Will serve as an impetus for attracting the most advanced technologies to the country, and innovative directions in science and education.President Alexander Lukashenko

 Belarus has been plagued by protests since the election on August, where the President Alexander Lukashenko won 80% of the vote.
 The opposition and several European countries believe that it was a rigged election.
-The President clamped down on the protestors, where they were captured some and put in black vans, where they were taken to an unknown location.
-The masked men, along with riot police were beating and firing rubber bullets on thousands of protestors.
+The President clamped down on the protesters, where they were captured some and put in black vans, where they were taken to an unknown location.
+The masked men, along with riot police were beating and firing rubber bullets on thousands of protesters.
 Read more about the protests here:

 Recently, the son of the autocratic leader, himself, and another 14 officials were also sanctioned by the EU, over their roles in the crackdown of the peaceful protests.
 This puts the number of sanctioned officials in Belarus to 59.